Making Important Decisions TogetherTeens Parents

 3) Encourage Teens to Have a Voice

 For decisions that involve teens, think about how to seek out their opinion, concerns, and ideas.
-For example, you might ask: “What do you think about this?”, “What concerns do you have?”, or “What do you think we should do?”.
+You might ask: “What do you think about this?”, “What concerns do you have?”, or “What do you think we should do?”.
 For some teens, it might be more helpful to offer a few ideas and then ask what they think.
-Be open to them when they express themselves and their opinions.
+Be open to them when they express their opinions.
 Even for major decisions for which you will have the ‘final say,’ teens can still have a voice.
-When teen’s feel that they have a voice, they consider the decision-making process more fair.
+When teen’s feel that they have a say, they consider the decision-making process more fair.

 4) Be Available